Eastern Box Turtle

 T. c. carolina is a terrestrial animal; however, it still has some water turtle traits as it likes to be near ponds and wetlands.
 As their name suggests, they are mostly found in the eastern region of the United States.
 However, they are also found in southern Maine, Michigan, Florida, and some parts of Texas, Kansas, and Oklahoma.

-They stay in mixed forest regions with moderately moist floors and great drainage.
+They stay in diverse forest regions with moderately moist floors and great drainage.
 In places where they’re found, they mostly prefer bottomland areas instead of ridges or hillsides.
 They generally prefer shaded habitats with evergreen and deciduous forests or herbaceous grasslands.

 Sometimes, they can take baths in shallow streams and puddles.
 However, they cannot survive in deep water for long.
 During hot periods, they hibernate in mud and stay there for days, and in winter, they burrow into the ground and stay under the soil until the weather warms up again.